Robert-van-Engelen/ForthMSX/README.md

 The goal of this ongoing project is to implement a "wicked fast" [Forth 2012 standard](https://forth-standard.org/standard/words) system for MSX.

-Why do I think this is useful?
-There is [Kuma Forth](https://www.jupiter-ace.co.uk/downloads/books/KumaForthManual%20.pdf) published in 1984 for MSX after all.
+Why do I believe this is useful?
+There is [Kuma Forth](https://www.jupiter-ace.co.uk/downloads/books/KumaForthManual%20.pdf) for MSX after all, published in 1984.
 While KForth is historically important, it is limited and outdated.
-It neither does justice to the Forth programming language, nor to the capabilities of MSX.
-Forth is not meant to be a toy language for educational purposes only.
+It neither does justice to the Forth programming language nor to the capabilities of MSX.

-This repo will also include a complete Forth manual in the near future, similar to the Forth manual I wrote for [Forth500](https://github.com/Robert-van-Engelen/Forth500).
-In the meantime, see the overview of [ForthMSX words](doc/words.md).
+See the [ForthMSX words](doc/words.md) that are built-in.
+Additional word definitions can be loaded and compiled.

 If you don't have an MSX machine or just want to try out ForthMSX, then visit [WebMSX](http://webmsx.org).
 To run ForthMSX in WebMSX, click the WebMSX floppy drive icon on the bottom-left, then "Import Files to Disk":